gildlab/ipfs-node/README.md

 Run `gl-docker-start` in nix shell to (re)boot all the boxes.

 This needs to be run whenever config/peerlist/etc. changes so that the changes take effect.

+## Commands

+### New password for ipfs node

+1. Enter `nix develop`
+2. htpasswd -nbB -C 10 <username> <password>

+This will provide hashed (bcrypt) version of the password with username in a format that is compatible with nginx.